Rufus For Real

 Pull Up A Chair & Let's Chat!

-• Freezer-friendly: Make one batch now and save half for later.
+• Freezer-friendly: Make a batch now and save some for an easy future dinner.

 What You'll Need & Why

-• Beef chuck roast – The ideal cut for slow cooking; becomes fall-apart tender and deeply flavorful.
+• Beef chuck roast: The ideal cut for slow cooking; it becomes fall-apart tender and deeply flavorful.

-• Tomato paste & red wine – Build richness, deepen the sauce, and deglaze the searing pan beautifully.
+• Tomato paste & red wine: Build richness, deepen the sauce, and add complexity.

-• Whole peeled tomatoes & beef broth – The braising liquid that transforms into a silky, slow-simmered sauce.
+• Whole peeled tomatoes & beef broth: Create the braising liquid that slowly transforms into a rich, velvety sauce.

 Image of Slow Cooker